-Panasonic GH5 versus Sony A7S II
+Panasonic GH5 vs Sony A7S II

 The Panasonic Lumix DC-GH5 and the Sony Alpha 7S II are two digital cameras that were announced, respectively, in January 2017 and September 2015.
 Both the GH5 and the A7S II are mirrorless interchangeable lens cameras that are based on a Four Thirds (GH5) and a full frame (A7S II) sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 12 MP.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Sony provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is notably smaller (10 percent) than the Panasonic GH5.
 Moreover, the A7S II is markedly lighter (14 percent) than the GH5.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.